DaggieBlanqx/Educational-Project-On-Phishing/README.md

 ## Prequisites:

-	- Have Node + NPM (https://nodejs.org/) and Yarn(https://yarnpkg.com/getting-started/install) installeed
+	- Have Node + NPM (https://nodejs.org/) and Yarn(https://yarnpkg.com/getting-started/install) installed in your computer.

 ## Steps